RealLacuni/tab-scroller/README.md

 * To download the source code for running in development mode, clone the repository.

-### Executing program

-* Double click the executable file to run the program.

-* To run the project cloned from the repository: With node installed, run `npm run dev` in the project directory.
+* To run the project cloned from the repository in development: With node installed, run `npm run dev` in the project directory.

 ## Help